 Whitewater in Walworth County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-42° 50.034′ N, 88° 43.443′ W. Marker is in Whitewater, Wisconsin, in Walworth County.
-Marker is at the intersection of East Main Street and North Wakely Street, on the left when traveling east on East Main Street.
+42° 49.924′ N, 88° 43.979′ W. Marker is in Whitewater, Wisconsin, in Walworth County.
+Marker is at the intersection of West Whitewater Street and S. Fremont Street, on the right when traveling east on West Whitewater Street.
 Touch for map.
-The marker is in the Oak Grove Cemetery, which is fenced and locked, with a key available at the Hillside Cemetery.
-Marker is in this post office area: Whitewater WI 53190, United States of America.
+Marker is at or near this postal address: 301 West Whitewater Street, Whitewater WI 53190, United States of America.
+Touch for directions.